|

 centrally located in the downtown area of Shanghai.
 Today it is

-considered to be the finest example of the classical garden style used
+considered to be the finest example of the classical garden style

-laid out in an intricate manner along with a series of buildings and
+combination of gardens laid out in an intricate manner along with a

-courtyards.
-If you want to see classical Chinese gardens, then a stop
+series of buildings and courtyards.
+If you want to see classical

-at the Yuyuan Garden is a must.
+Chinese gardens, then a stop at the Yuyuan Garden is a must.

 Use your browsers "Go Back" button to return to the